CNAG-Biomedical-Informatics/convert-pheno/docs/csv.md

 !!!
-Bug "Experimental feature"
+Warning "Experimental feature"
-    CSV conversion to [BFF](bff.md) and [PXF](pxf.md) data exchange formats is still in the development phase.
+    CSV conversion to [BFF](bff.md), [PXF](pxf.md) and [OMOP CDM](omop-cdm.md) data exchange formats is still in the development phase.
 Use it with caution.

 ## CSV with clinical data as input

 !!!
 Note "Note"
-    The purpose of this conversion method is to provide a user-friendly solution for those lacking the knowledge or resources to perform an ad hoc transformation of their raw clinical data into one of our output formats.
-We understand that handling clinical data can be a formidable task, and our goal is to accurately convert essential fields necessary for cross-study comparisons.
-Initially, `Convert-Pheno` was not designed for ingesting raw CSV files.
-However, we leveraged the functions we developed for converting REDCap projects, which also come in CSV format.
+    This conversion method helps users who don't have the tools or expertise to transform their raw clinical data.
+It aims to convert **essential fields needed for comparing data across studies**.

     If you use our tool and identify areas for improvement, please contact us or create a GitHub issue.
 Thank you.